Skip Navigation

 • Instruction packet

-Screw the saliva funnel into the top of the test tube.
-This is a step up from most saliva test kits, which expect you to spit into the tube itself.
-You’ll need to collect 4ml of saliva, which isn’t a small amount.
-If you struggle to produce that much, our testers found it helpful to think about their favorite foods and (love them or not) lemons.
+For this test, you’ll need to collect 4ml of saliva, which isn’t a small amount.
+If you struggle to produce that much, our testers found it helpful to think about their favorite foods and (love them or not) lemons, which is actually recommended by MyToolbox Genomics in their FAQ.

-After you’ve collected your saliva, unscrew the funnel.
-Screw the cap back on the test tube.
-From here, you can scan the kit ID into your account (or enter the code manually) to connect your kit to you.
-Stick the test tube in the return envelope and drop it in the mail.
+After collecting your saliva, you can unscrew the funnel and put the cap securely back on the test tube.
+From here, you have the option to either scan the kit ID into your account or enter the code manually to connect your kit to you.
+Finally, just stick the test tube in the prepaid return envelope and drop it in the mail.
+(If you live outside of the U.S. or Canada, you’ll have to choose a carrier and pay for shipping back to MyToolbox Genomics.)

 Lifestyle survey